evelyndeathtrap/Concord-/README.md

 could be nice to live in one because if true it generates your consciousness for as long as there is power in a reality tha is liked, preferably, for as long as there is power.

 this would imply that consciousness could understand symbols, maybe even binary as input values and if these have weird properties then they could learn how to do this by just one having learned

+Could also be a program driving the component with parameters stored in memory, preferable visible at least known to the device